makrai/notes/purkayashta2304-romanization.md

     where the quality of the underlying mBERT tokenizer is relatively poor
 * is the tokenizer quality the principal reason for the performance gap for the transliteration-based methods in comparison to the non-transliteration based?
-  * experiment, we adapt the Non-TransLA+EmbLex to operate on transliterated
+  * experiment: we adapt the Non-TransLA+EmbLex to operate on transliterated
   * we call this variant TransLA+EmbLex
   * we train a new tokenizer on the transliterated data
   * initialize lexically overlapping embeddings with mBERT’s pretrained embeds
-* fig 5 plots the performance in Figure 5
+* fig 5 plots the performance
   * TransLA+EmbLex now outperforms the nontransliteration-based variant on 8/12 languages and also on average
   * this validates our hypothesis and is in line with the prev work (Moosa+ 22)